Essential Thoughts for Mission Essential Professionals

 Gripped in the fight of their lives coaxing their plane to the airport, the pilots hadn’t announced anything to the passengers.
 The “No Smoking” sign was off and some were smoking as the irrevocably dead plane soared downward.
 The right main and nose landing gear were down and locked and wing flaps were retracted.
 Some passengers suspected a crash was imminent as they saw how close the highway was and seeing trees pass but the amount of time since penetrating the clouds and seizing the opportunity to land had been so brief the impact astonished everyone.

 Captain Cannin made the emergency landing on the grass strip between the west- and eastbound lanes.
 The plane slid for 1,200 feet and due to the left landing gear not being locked in position, started turning steadily to the left, causing it to cross over the eastbound lanes, where it immediately slid over a car with the Barron family inside.
-Jim, Pat and their sons Steve and Burt were joined by 7-year old Danny Rosher, a neighbor who went shopping with them that ordinary Saturday.
+Jim, Pat and their sons Steve and Burt were joined by 7-year old Danny Roescher, their neighbor.
+They had been going to a birthday party but turned back because the weather was so dreary. who went shopping with them that ordinary Saturday.
 All five were killed.

 The plane, with the car pinned underneath, traveled 2,600 feet down the highway surface then slid up an embankment, which seconds before had been a nondescript on ramp from Moreland Avenue, then smashed into the top of the bridge abutment at the same time the left wing was broken into three sections.
 At the same time the last half of the plane was sheared away.
 Beginning just behind the wings, the violence dealt by the impact and long slide westward was increased by riding on top of the Barron’s car and completed when the immovable bridge broke the plane in an upward forty-five degree angle cut starting at the plane’s bottom all the way to the top of the fuselage.
 A hole as big as the cabin itself was created and everything from mid-section of the passenger cabin was gone.
 A flight attendant, who had risen seconds before impact to retrieve a notebook which had fallen from the overhead, was propelled rearward even though the captain landed on the only suitable terrain, the strip of median separating the north lanes from the lanes on its south side.
 A passenger who attempted to grab her as she flew past was unsuccessful, and she was thrown out the ugly opening left when the rest of the plane ripped away as she was flying backward towards it.
 She landed among seats that had been ripped from their floor mounts, and amidst this path of wreckage, she would survive.